DavyJonesLocker/postgres_ext/README.md

 # This Gem is No Longer Maintained

-It still work and be useful to you for Rails versions < 5, but will not be updated to be compatible with Rails version > 5.
+It still works and may be useful to you for Rails versions < 5, but will not be updated to be compatible with Rails version > 5.

 # PostgresExt